What are the first basic colors every web-designer/web-programmer should know?

 Once you get it that

-hexadecimal is a convenient way to express binary numbers in modern computers in which a byte is almost always defined as containing eight binary digits
+hexadecimal is a convenient way to express binary numbers in modern computers in which a byte is almost always defined as containing six binary digits

 the color slots are Red, Green, Blue (in that order)